 The usual recommended intramuscular premedicating doses of midazolam do not depress the ventilatory response to carbon dioxide stimulation to a clinically significant extent in adults.
 Intravenous induction doses of midazolam depress the ventilatory response to carbon dioxide stimulation for 15 minutes or more beyond the duration of ventilatory depression following administration of thiopental in adults.
 Impairment of ventilatory response to carbon dioxide is more marked in adult patients with chronic obstructive pulmonary disease (COPD).
-Sedation with IV midazolam does not adversely affect the mechanics of respiration (resistance, static recoil, most lung volume measurements) total lung capacity and peak expiratory flow decrease significantly but static compliance and maximum expiratory flow at 50% of awake total lung capacity (V{max}) increase.
+Sedation with IV midazolam does not adversely affect the mechanics of respiration (resistance, static recoil, most lung volume measurements); total lung capacity and peak expiratory flow decrease significantly but static compliance and maximum expiratory flow at 50% of awake total lung capacity (V{max}) increase.
 In one study of pediatric patients under general anesthesia, intramuscular midazolam (100 mcg/kg or 200 mcg/kg) was shown to depress the response to carbon dioxide in a dose-related manner.

-In cardiac hemodynamic studies in adults, IV induction of general anesthesia with midazolam was associated with a slight to moderate decrease in mean arterial pressure, cardiac output, stroke volume and systemic vascular resistance.
-Slow heart rates (less than 65/minute), particularly in patients taking propranolol for angina, tended to rise slightly; faster heart rates (e.g., 85/minute) tended to slow slightly.
-In pediatric patients, a comparison of IV midazolam (500 mcg/kg) with propofol (2.5 mg/kg) revealed a mean 15% decrease in systolic blood pressure in patients who had received IV midazolam vs a mean 25% decrease in systolic blood pressure following propofol.
+n cardiac hemodynamic studies in adults, IV induction of general anesthesia with midazolam was associated with a slight to moderate decrease in mean arterial pressure, cardiac output, stroke volume and systemic vascular resistance.
+Slow heart rates (less than 65/minute), particularly in patients taking propranolol for angina, tended to rise slightly; faster intravenous or intramuscular injection.
+Each mL contains midazolam hydrochloride equivalent to 1 mg or 5 mg midazolam heart rates (e.g., 85/minute) tended to slow slightly.
+In pediatric patients, a comparison of IV midazolam (500 mcg/kg) with propofol (2.5 mg/kg) revealed a mean 15% decrease in systolic blood pressure in patients who had received nidazolam vs a mean 25% decrease in systolic blood pressure following propofol.

 Midazolam's activity is primarily due to the parent drug.
 Elimination of the parent drug takes place via hepatic metabolism of midazolam to hydroxylated metabolites that are conjugated and excreted in the urine.
-Six single-dose pharmacokinetic studies involving healthy adults yield pharmacokinetic parameters for midazolam in the following ranges volume of distribution (Vd), 1.0 to 3.1 L/kg; elimination half-life, 1.8 to 6.4 hours (mean approximately 3 hours); total clearance (Cl), 0.25 to 0.54 L/hr/kg.
+Six single-dose pharmacokinetic studies involving healthy adults yield pharmacokinetic parameters for midazolam in the following ranges: volume of distribution (Vd) 1.0 to 3.1 L/kg: elimination half-life 1.8 to 6.4 hours (mean approximately 3 hours): total clearance (Cl), 0.25 to 0.54 L/hr/kg.
 In a parallel group study, there was no difference in the clearance, in subjects administered 0.15 mg/kg (n = 4) and 0.30 mg/kg (n = 4) IV doses indicating linear kinetics.
 The clearance was successively reduced by approximately 30% at doses of 0.45 mg/kg (n = 4) and 0.6 mg/kg (n = 5) indicating non-linear kinetics in this dose range.

-Absorption: The absolute bioavailability of the intramuscular route was greater than 90% in a crossover study in which healthy subjects (n = 17) were administered a 7.5 mg IV or IM dose.
-The mean peak concentration (C{max}) and time to peak (T{max}) following the IM dose was 90 ng/mL (20% CV) and 0.5 hour (50% CV).
-C{max} for the 1-hydroxy metabolite following the
+Absorption: The absolute bioavailability of the intramuscular route was greater than 90% in a crossover study in which peak (T{max}) following the IM dose was 90 ng/mL (20% CV) and 0.5 hour (50% CV).
+C{max} for the 1-hydroxy metabolite in this population (see DOSAGE AND ADMINISTRATION for complete information). following the IM dose was 8 ng/mL ($T{max} = 1.0$ hour)

-IM dose was 8 ng/mL ($T{max} = 1.0$ hour).
-Following IM administration, C for midazolam and its 1-hydroxy metabolite were approximately one-half of those achieved after intravenous injection.
+Following IM administration, C{max} for midazolam and its 1-hydroxy metabolite were approximately one-half of those achieved after intravenous injection